rrrickyz/DailyHealth/README.md

 Progress report:

-Interim 2:
+## Interim 2:

 The databases have been set up (users, user_exes, user_diets, exes, diets, dcourses, ecourses), and the modules have been divided.
 Tables exes and diets store the exercise types and diet types (but it has not yet been decided how diets should be implemented, should it be diets in general or it should be specific ingredients?), and the calories column in user_exes and user_diets are calculated based on the calories provided by the selected type * time length / kilogram, and the calculated calories should in turn be displayed on the user feed.
 The retrieving and updating functions have been mainly and roughtly specified in the users.py file.

-There are five pages: index.html, login.html, register.html, diets.html, and exes.html.
-The details are not yet implemented.
+There are pages: index.html (the default page), login.html, register.html, diets.html, and exes.html.
+The details are not yet implemented for some.
+For the next step, CSS should be added to specify the UI.

 The general structure has been roughtly listed in the app.py, but the details are not yet realized for most of the functions, and some are still missing there.

 the supplimentary files have been set (i.e. gitignore, .env).

-I encountered some problems with connecting to the database on the client side, and it takes me for more than five hours while the problem still remains unresolved.
-Therefore, it has not yet been tested on Heroku.
+It took me some time for building up the stackpack of heroku, and I have sucessfully deployed my application.
+It can be found here: https://daily-health1.herokuapp.com/.
+However, there was an application error.
+When I run the app in the local environment, the page was also not sucessfully shown (GET 404).
+I guess it was something about the virtual environment.
+I will find out why the index.html cannot be fetched.